Joe Krown

 Joe Krown is an American keyboardist, based in New Orleans, Louisiana.
 Apart from being a solo artist, he is the full time member of Kenny Wayne Shepherd band.
 He plays New Orleans styled piano and also Hammond B3 organ.

-Krown has played regularly at the New Orleans Jazz and Heritage Festival since 2001 and at the French Quarter Festival since 1998.
+Krown has played regularly at the New Orleans Jazz & Heritage Festival since 2001 and at the French Quarter Festival since 1998.

 Biography

 Early years

 Krown was raised in Westbury, Long Island, New York.
 He started playing piano in his childhood.
 While attending the State University of New York at Buffalo, he discovered the Hammond organ, and soon left the University to pursue career as a professional musician.

 In the 1980s, Krown relocated to Boston, formed his own band with his then wife and played around New York and New England.
 During this time he joined Chuck Berry's back up band featuring Nashville producer Tom Hambridge on drums and toured with him on the East Coast.
 They also backed up 1950s doo-wop acts such as the Platters, Marvellettes and the Drifters.

 Krown joined ex-Muddy Waters guitarist Luther "Guitar Junior" Johnson's band in the late 1980s.
 He toured nationally and internationally and recorded two albums with Johnson during his tenure with his band.